The ADA passed 30 years ago. Why are cities still horribly designed for people with disabilities?

 It’s been 30 years since the Americans with Disabilities Act was signed into law.
 A landmark piece of civil rights legislation, the ADA prohibits discrimination against people with disabilities and mandates the removal of barriers to equal participation in public life.
-Those barriers are often physical – buildings only accessible by stairs, crosswalks unsafe for those with low or no vision, steeply sloped walkways that put wheelchair users at risk.
+Those barriers are often physical—buildings only accessible by stairs, crosswalks unsafe for those with low or no vision, steeply sloped walkways that put wheelchair users at risk.
 Getting rid of these physical barriers lies at the heart of the ADA’s intentions.

 But after three decades, the barriers remain widespread.
-This is especially true on the sidewalks, crosswalks, roadsides, and curbs of the American public right of way.
+This is especially true on the sidewalks, crosswalks, roadsides, and curbs of the American public right-of-way.
 According to a new study, 65% of curb ramps and 48% of sidewalks are not accessible for people with disabilities.

 While these numbers represent stark inequities for people with ambulatory and visual disabilities, inaccessible transportation infrastructure affects a wider range of people.
 It’s estimated that one in seven adults in the United States has a mobility-related disability, and roughly a quarter of adults experience a significant disability at some point in life.
 Better infrastructure and more easily accessible sidewalks are also good for pregnant women, parents with young children, older people with limited mobility, and really any pedestrian who wants to safely move amid what is often a disproportionately car-oriented urban realm.